elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-apa-style-particularly-important-in-the-social-sciences.md

 url: /learn/education-studies/questions/why-is-apa-style-particularly-important-in-the-social-sciences
 score: -1.0
 related_article1:
-    id: 168666
+    id: 168673
-    title: How do parenthetical citations differ from narrative style citations in APA format?
+    title: >-
+        What are the common causes of plagiarism, and how can it be avoided?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-parenthetical-citations-differ-from-narrative-style-citations-in-apa-format
+    url: /learn/education-studies/questions/what-are-the-common-causes-of-plagiarism-and-how-can-it-be-avoided
 related_article2:
-    id: 168677
+    id: 168679
-    title: What are some popular citation tools, and what features do they offer?
+    title: >-
+        What factors should be considered when determining when to cite a source?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-popular-citation-tools-and-what-features-do-they-offer
+    url: /learn/education-studies/questions/what-factors-should-be-considered-when-determining-when-to-cite-a-source
 related_article3:
-    id: 168679
+    id: 168673
-    title: What factors should be considered when determining when to cite a source?
+    title: >-
+        What are the common causes of plagiarism, and how can it be avoided?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-should-be-considered-when-determining-when-to-cite-a-source
+    url: /learn/education-studies/questions/what-are-the-common-causes-of-plagiarism-and-how-can-it-be-avoided
 related_article4:
-    id: 168674
+    id: 168675
-    title: How does giving credit to original sources enhance citation integrity?
+    title: >-
+        How do citations support arguments in academic writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-giving-credit-to-original-sources-enhance-citation-integrity
+    url: /learn/education-studies/questions/how-do-citations-support-arguments-in-academic-writing
 related_article5:
-    id: 168673
+    id: 168665
-    title: What are the common causes of plagiarism, and how can it be avoided?
+    title: >-
+        What is the purpose of in-text citations in APA style?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-common-causes-of-plagiarism-and-how-can-it-be-avoided
+    url: /learn/education-studies/questions/what-is-the-purpose-of-intext-citations-in-apa-style
 ---

 &nbsp;